Testably/Testably.Abstractions/README.md

 The companion projects [Testably.Abstractions.Compression](https://www.nuget.org/packages/Testably.Abstractions.Compression) and [Testably.Abstractions.AccessControl](https://www.nuget.org/packages/Testably.Abstractions.AccessControl) allow working with [Zip-Files](Examples/ZipFile/README.md) and [Access Control Lists](Examples/AccessControlLists/README.md) respectively.

-As the test suite runs both against the mocked and the real file system, the behaviour between the two is identical.
+As the test suite runs both against the mocked and the real file system, the behaviour between the two is identical and it also allows [simulating the file system on other operating systems](#simulating-other-operating-systems) (Linux, MacOS and Windows).

 In addition, the following interfaces are defined:
 - The `ITimeSystem` interface abstracts away time-related functionality: